 For Deep-Frying

-- neutral oil (enough for 1½ inches or 3 cm of oil in the pot; or use a 10-to-1 ratio of neutral oil to sesame oil)
+- 4 cups neutral oil (or enough for 1½ inches (3 cm) of oil in the pot; you can substitute a 10-to-1 ratio of neutral oil to sesame oil)

 For Serving